barc/backbone.giraffe/src/docs/viewBasics.md

 </script>
 ```

-The `ChildView` simply displays the `name` given in its `options`.
+The `ChildView` will be put inside the `ParentView`.
 ```js
 ChildView = Giraffe.View.extend({
   template: '#child-template'
 });
 ```

-By default, `serialize` passes the view to the template function.
+The `ChildView` simply displays the `name` provided in its `options`.
+We aren't defining a `serialize` method on the `ChildView`, and by default, `serialize` passes the view to the template function.
 ```html
 <script id="child-template" type="text/template">
   <%= this.options.name %>
 </script>
 ```

-Let's create and attach a parent view.
+Let's create and attach the parent view.

 ```js
 var parentView = new ParentView();